 Each sunset and sunrise is so unique.
 I try to do my best to adjust my schedule so that I have time to watch them whenever I’m near the ocean.

-On our last night we decided to explore a bit more around the area.
-Another up and coming area in Clearwater is the Cleveland Street District with restaurants, shops and events.
+On our last night, we decided to explore a bit more around the area.
+Another up and coming area in Clearwater is the Cleveland Street District with restaurants, shops, and events.

-He said that the area was known for their natural sponges that were caught by divers.
+He said that the area was known for its natural sponges that were caught by divers.

 Unfortunately, we were between meals but we mustered up enough space in our stomachs to try the Baklava.

 Thanks again to Visit Clearwater Beach for hosting my visit and KIA for providing our loaner vehicle.
 All opinions are my own.

 How to save money on a Clearwater Beach Vacation

 Save this post for later.
 Pin the image below.

 18 thoughts on “Fun Things to Do in Clearwater Florida”

 We love Clearwater so much we are relocating to the Clearwater area!
 The restaurants in Clearwater are amazing!